woleet/woleet.id-server/README.md

 **Node.js server**

-The Node.js server exposes several API endpoints:
+The Node.js server exposes 4 groups of endpoints:

-- A `/sign` endpoint allowing to sign using the keys managed by the server.
-By default, it is exposed at [https://localhost:3002/sign]().
+- **Signature endpoints** allowing to sign some data and to discover the identities managed by the server By default, they are exposed at [https://localhost:3002/sign]() and [https://localhost:3002/discover]() .

-- An `/identity` endpoint allowing to retrieve and verify the user identity associated to a key.
+- An **Identity endpoint** allowing to retrieve and verify the user identity associated to a key.
 By default, it is exposed at [https://localhost:3001/identity]().
 **This endpoint need to be exposed publicly on the internet.**

-- A set of API endpoints dedicated to the client web app, but that can also be used by your backend.
+- **API endpoints** dedicated to the client web app, but that can also be used by your backend.
-By default, they are exposed at [https://localhost:3000/api/]().
+By default, they are exposed at [https://localhost:3000/api/*]().

-- A set of OpenID Connect endpoint used only when Woleet.ID Server is used as an OpenID Connect provider.
+- **OpenID Connect endpoints** used only when Woleet.ID Server is used as an OpenID Connect provider.
-By default, they are exposed at [https://localhost:3003/]().
+By default, they are exposed at [https://localhost:3003/*]().

 The source code can be found in the `server/` directory.